foralex01/databases-pr/README.md

 CS 4750 Group Project

 TODO:

-1. DB-level security  (HOW DO WE DO THIS ON CS SERVER??)
-    -perms for the app users (setup User perms for site connection) -users should be able to view everything, add/delete/update their name, major, planned/taken courses
-2. CHECKS/TRIGGERS (Adv.
-SQL)
-3. Add Planner data
-4. Bootstrap for settings page
+1. Separate planner and schedule in planner page
+2. sort years in planner dropdown
+3. add button to remove from planner/schedule on planner page
+4. adjust how searching works (potentially)
-5. Finish report
+5. Test concurrency?
-    -fix ER diagrams
-    -make sure table headings are up-to-date!
-    -see https://www.cs.virginia.edu/~up3f/cs4750/project/index.html#!/finalprj for rest of info!
-6. Test concurrent users by opening site in multiple tabs
-7. (Optional) GCP Hosting (for extra credit and to fix DB-level security)
+6. (Optional) GCP Hosting (for extra credit and to fix DB-level security)
-8. Peer-eval!!
+7. Peer-evals!!

 Completed:
 1. Login/Logout Register